agude/agude.github.io/_books/star_light.md

 In {{ this_book }}, humans and Mesklinites have once again joined forces, this time to explore the planet Dhrawn.
-The humans remain in space while the Mesklinites traverse the planet's surface in landships called cruisers.
+The humans remain in space while the Mesklinites travel the planet's surface in landships called cruisers.
 The story centers on the cruiser _Kwembly_---captained by Dondragmer from {{
 mission }}---which becomes stuck on an outcropping.
 Both humans and Mesklinites must work together to rescue it, a task complicated by the